Learned iterative networks: An operator learning perspective: Learned Gradient Networks

 The starting point for \emph{variational networks} follows a similar setup as for learned proximal networks.
 In particular, also {variational networks} aim at parametrising the regulariser in a gradient descent scheme.
 Rather than through the use of a proximal operator, variational networks parametrise the gradient of the regulariser directly.

 The underlying optimisation algorithm for variational networks is a standard gradient descent scheme for minimising $\CostFunc_{\data} \colon \RecSpace \to \Real$ in \eqref{eq:Costfunc_as_DataDiscAndReg} for given data $\data \in \DataSpace$.
-The data-fidelity functional $\operator{Q}_{\data}(\signal) \colon \RecSpace \to \Real$, forward operator $\FwdOp \colon \RecSpace \to \DataSpace$, and regulariser $\RegOp\colon\RecSpace\to\Real$ are here handcrafted.
-For differentiable $\operator{Q}_{\data}(\signal) \colon \RecSpace \to \Real$ and $\RegOp\colon \RecSpace \to \Real$ we can write the standard gradient descent scheme as in \eqref{eq:Gradient} by
+The data-fidelity functional $\operator{Q}_{\data}\colon \RecSpace \to \Real$, forward operator $\FwdOp \colon \RecSpace \to \DataSpace$, and regulariser $\RegOp\colon\RecSpace\to\Real$ are here handcrafted.
+For differentiable $\operator{Q}_{\data} \colon \RecSpace \to \Real$ and $\RegOp\colon \RecSpace \to \Real$ we can write the standard gradient descent scheme as in \eqref{eq:Gradient} by

 Variational networks keep the gradient descent structure and aim at parametrising the gradient of the regulariser $\grad\RegOp\colon \RecSpace\to\RecSpace$ directly.
-Note, that the gradient of the regulariser maps between the image space $\RecSpace$ and can be well replaced by a neural network.
-While, in the original publication \cite{Kobler:2017aa} a \ac{FoE} model has been used to create an interpretable representation, we will follow here a general formulation using a neural operator for consistency with the previous sections.
-Thus, let us introduce the iteration dependent neural operator $ \NNOp_{\NNparam_k}\colon\RecSpace\to\RecSpace$ replacing the gradient of the regulariser for each iteration.
+Note that the gradient of the regulariser only acts on the image space $\RecSpace$ and can be replaced by a neural network.
+While, in the original publication \cite{Kobler:2017aa} that introduced variational networks a \ac{FoE} model has been used to create an interpretable representation, we will follow here a general formulation using a neural operator for consistency with the previous sections.
+Thus, let us introduce the neural operator $ \NNOp_{\NNparam_k}\colon\RecSpace\to\RecSpace$ with iteration dependent parameters, which is replacing the gradient of the regulariser in each iteration.
 The learned reconstruction operator is then given as $\RecOp_{\NNparam}(\data) := \signal^{\UnrollIter}$ where

 Without introducing further structure in the neural operator $\NNOp_{\NNparam_k}$, there are no theoretical guarantees available for the above learned reconstruction operator.